ericadamski/vscode-presentation-mode/README.md

 # Presentation Mode

-Based on [this](https://staltz.com/your-ide-as-a-presentation-tool.html) post by André Staltz, here is a vscode extension that allows you to treat your editor more like a presentation tool.
+Inspired by [this](https://staltz.com/your-ide-as-a-presentation-tool.html) post by André Staltz, here is a vscode extension that allows you to treat your editor more like a presentation tool.

 ![presentation-mode](https://user-images.githubusercontent.com/6516758/41659016-25da1c74-7466-11e8-99da-bec485d954c4.gif)